SnappyRiffs/SnappyRiffs/README.md

 - Hi, I’m SnappyRiffs
-- I’m interested in ...
+- I’m interested in logic
 - I’m currently learning how to use this
 - I’m looking to collaborate on this page
 - How to reach me: jadonjung3@gmail.com